jodersky/akka-serial/site/jekyll/documentation/manual.md

 - System- or user-wide:

-	- Copy the native library to a place that is on the default Java library path and run your application normally.
+	Copy the native library to a place that is on the default Java library path and run your application normally.
 Such places usually include `/usr/lib` and `/usr/local/lib`.

-	- Install a native package from the downloads section

 ---